MicrosoftDocs/visualstudio-docs/docs/extensibility/localizing-menu-commands.md

 6. Locate the `ItemGroup` element that contains `EmbeddedResource` elements.

-7. In the `EmbeddedResource` element that calls *VSPackage.en-US.resx*, replace the `ManifestResourceName` element with a `LogicalName` element, set to `VSPackage.en-US.Resources`, as follows.
+7. In the `EmbeddedResource` element that calls *VSPackage.en-US.resx*, replace the `ManifestResourceName` element with a `LogicalName` element that's set to `VSPackage.en-US.Resources`, as follows:

     ```xml
     <EmbeddedResource Include="VSPackage.en-US.resx">